Handling Buttons and Links

 Actually, text rendering is way more complex than this.
 Letters can transform and overlap, and the user might want to color certain letters—or parts of letters—a different color.
 All of this is possible in HTML, and real browsers do implement support for it.

-Click handling
+Click Handling

 Now that we know where the links are, we can work on clicking them.
 In Tk, click handling works just like key press handling: you bind an event handler to a certain event.
 For click handling that event is <Button-1>, button number 1 being the left button on the mouse.Button 2 is the middle button; button 3 is the right-hand button.